BinarCode/laravel-restify/docs-v2/content/en/api/fields.md

 ### How Files Are Stored

-When a file is uploaded using this field, Restify will use Laravel's [Filesystem integration](https://laravel.com/docs/filesystem) to store the file on the disk of your choosing with a randomly generated filename.
+When a file is uploaded by using this field, Restify will use Laravel's [Filesystem integration](https://laravel.com/docs/filesystem) to store the file from the disk of your choice with a randomly generated filename.
 Once the file is stored, Restify will store the relative path to the file in the file field's underlying database column.